epam/ai-dial/docs/Deployment/Vertex Model Deployment.md

 # GCP VertexAI Model Deployment

-In this instruction, you will learn how to create VertexAI model in Google Cloud Platform.
+In this instruction, you will learn how to create VertexAI model in Google Cloud Platform and deploy it in AI DIAL config.

 ## Prerequisites